Astemes/astemes-lunit/docs/10_Basics/Basics.md

 There are many common practices around where to keep tests and how to organize the folder structure on disk.
 In general it is useful to keep tests separated from the source, as there should be no dependency from the source on the test code.

-While developing, it is convenient to keep the tests within the active LabVIEW project, as they may then be run quickly through the [project integration](#running-the-test-case) and you can run all the tests in the project throught the tools menu option.
+While developing, it is convenient to keep the tests within the active LabVIEW project, as they may then be run quickly through the [project integration](#running-the-test-case) and you can run all the tests in the project through the tools menu option.
 As test suites grow, it becomes less convenient as the test time accumulates with larger test suites and some of the tests might not be relevant to the feature under development.
 While it is important to run the whole suite to catch regression issues, this does not have to be done as frequently as tests covering the new feature.